MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/smartsheet.md

 Once the connection is established, you'll see the folders and workspaces you have access to within the **Navigator** dialog.
 Select the data you want to import and then select **Load**.

    ![Select data using Navigator.](./media/smartsheet/navigator-view.png)

+## Getting Help

+If you run into problems when connecting to your data, [Contact Support](https://help.smartsheet.com/contact).